ssss1029/newssight/README.md

  - `/data/articles.csv` contains metadata about each article
  - `/data/articledata/<ID>.txt` contains data about article `<ID>` and its full scraped contents
  - `/data/entityanalysis/<ID>.txt` contains GCP's entity analysis data for article `<ID>`

+See `https://github.com/ssss1029/newssight-scraper` for instructions on how to update the `/data` folder